KlaappInc/.github/profile/README.md

 - **React Native**: We use React Native to create a smooth and responsive mobile app interface.

-- **LoopBack**: Our backend is powered by LoopBack, ensuring robust and secure data handling.
+- **Django**: Our backend is powered by Djano, ensuring robust and secure data handling.

 - **MongoDB**: MongoDB serves as our database, enabling efficient data storage and retrieval.